darwinia-network/docs/docs/community/guide/migration/generate-account.md

 That’s it!
 Now you’ve successfully migrated the account.
 Please don’t forget to check your account after the migration is complete.

-## Check your account after the migration
+## Check Your Account After The Migration

 ### Transferrable